-Monmouthshire's population aged 65 and over is projected to increase by 41% and, more significantly, those aged 85 and over by 96% by 2043.65 This has many positives as older people contribute a huge amount to communities and society.
-The economic contribution of employment, informal caring, including childcare, and volunteering by people aged 65 or over is estimated at £160 billion.66 In 2019/20, 30% of people aged 65-74 volunteered.
+Monmouthshire's population aged 65 and over is projected to increase by 41% and, more significantly, those aged 85 and over by 96% by 2043.
+This has many positives as older people contribute a huge amount to communities and society.
+The economic contribution of employment, informal caring, including childcare, and volunteering by people aged 65 or over is estimated at £160 billion.
+To 2019/20, 30% of people aged 65-74 volunteered.

 However, an ageing population also comes with challenges.
-As the age of the population increases, so too does the number of unpaid carers placing pressure on others.
+As the age of the population increases, so too does the number of unpaid carers, placing pressure on others.
 The most common health problems amongst older people, and causes of hospital admission and mortality, are respiratory and heart disease, cancer, stroke, diabetes and fractures.
-Falls are the most common cause of serious injury.67 Dementia, and the condition affects 1 in 6 people over 80 and the number of people with the condition is increasing as people are living longer; it is estimated that by 2025, more than 1 million people in the UK will have dementia.
+Falls are the most common cause of serious injury.
+Dementia, and the condition affects 1 in 6 people over 80 and the number of people with the condition is increasing as people are living longer; it is estimated that by 2025, more than 1 million people in the UK will have dementia.
+Many responses to the engagement exercise raised the importance of, and concerns related to, the provision of care for older people and ensuring older people can remain involved in their local community and supported at home for as long as possible.